cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 The informative {{impcheck}} provides brief checklists that implementers can use to check their CDE implementations.
-{{ps}} provides a checklist for implementing Preferred Serialization.
+{{ps}} provides a checklist for implementing `preferred-serialization`.
-{{bs}} introduces "Basic Serialization", a slightly more restricted form of Preferred Serialization that may be used by encoders to hit a sweet spot for maximizing interoperability with partial (e.g., constrained) CBOR decoder implementations.
+{{bs}} discusses the `definite-length-only` encoding constraint, which may be used by encoders to hit a sweet spot for maximizing interoperability with partial (e.g., constrained) CBOR decoder implementations.
-{{cde}} further adds constraints to Basic Serialization to arrive at CDE.
+{{cde}} discusses `lexicographic-map-sorting`, which is added to these two encoding constraints to arrive at CDE.

 {{examples}} provides a few examples for CBOR data items in CDE encoding, as well as a few failing examples; {{exa-pref}} examines preferred serialization of the number `1` in more detail.
-For reference by implementers, {{encode-f16}} shows an implementation that encodes a floating point number as "half precision" binary16.
+For reference by implementers, {{encode-f16}} shows an implementation that attempts to encode a floating point number as "half precision" binary16.

 ## Conventions and Definitions